GULibrarySandbox/intro-text-mining-analysis-old/content/7-analyse.md

 - [Introduction to Sentiment analysis](https://www.youtube.com/watch?v=i4D5DZ5ZG-0) fun and informative video.

 {% capture text %}
-The data is now ready for the most important and interesting stage, your own analysis of the results. {% endcapture %}{% include alert.md text=text color="info" %}
+After applying these compuational processing and analysis methods, the data will be ready for the most important and interesting stage, your own analysis of the results. {% endcapture %}{% include alert.md text=text color="info" %}

 ----
 ##  Analysis tools